redxing/chromium/README.md

 Options:

-  --bind                           addrs that debugger bind to (default
+  --bind                           addrs that debugger bind to --config                         config file
-                                   127.0.0.1)
-  --config                         config file
-  --debug                          debug mode (default False) --help                           show this help information --username                       proxy username --password                       proxy password --port                           the port that debugger listen to (default
+  --debug                          debug mode (default False) --help                           show this help information --username                       proxy username --password                       proxy password --port                           the port that debugger listen to
-                                   8888)
 ```
 # Apricot is a free and fast web proxy running chromium.
+# Free to try WhatsProxy.py with running Apricot on your chromium

 Worldwide locations, Access websites blocked in your country, hide your location and encrypt your connection.
 Completely free!
 <hr>